THCi-phil/Process_Pixels_Plugin_dev_example/README.md

     This is really confusing to the beginner, you expect pom.xml to be a configuration information file that Eclipse will use to create the project structure, but it does appear to only be a configuration information file for the Maven build workflow, so you need to manually change this and other things as follows;
-  - left click it (mouse still over commy_company.imagej), choose Refactor in the context sensitive menu that appears, and then Rename in the sub-menu that then appears.
+  - left click it (mouse still over com.my_company.imagej), choose Refactor in the context sensitive menu that appears, and then Rename in the sub-menu that then appears.
     In the dialog box that comes up, entre a names that matches the name you have specified in pom.xml and plugins.config The default Update Dependencies box is ticked - this works.